AusClimateService/data-code-group/code_roadmap.md

 `environment.yml` or `requirements.txt` file listing the installed libraries)
 - **Documentation:** Documentation about your code and how to run it.
 This could be as simple as a README.txt file.
 It's also good practice to include documentation *within* your code (e.g. docstrings for Python functions)
-- **Tests** - Tests that demonstrate/verify that your code is doing what it's supposed to (e.g. a set of unit tests run by `pytest`)
+- **Tests:** Tests that demonstrate/verify that your code is doing what it's supposed to (e.g. a set of unit tests run by `pytest`)
-- **Info for contributors:** Information on if/how others can contribute to your code.
+- **Information for contributors:** Information on if/how others can contribute to your code.
 This could also be included in a README.txt
 - **Command line interface:** We all use different programming languages.
 Providing an easy way to run your code from the command line makes it accessible to a wider range of users